Just like any other form of content out there, an infographic ideas need to be killer ones to be effective.

 Remember that spicing up your blog with infographics should be a precursor to another content marketing strategy.
 Think about it: if one of your posts already garner heaps of readers, it may already be indexed in search engine results.
 Take this as an opportunity to get to the first page or even claim the top spot by launching a social media promotion of your infographic.

-3. Visualize Important Statistics
+3. Visualize Important Statistics to Create Infographic Ideas

 If you intend to use infographics for SEO, a great way to naturally build backlinks is to cover important statistics.